Topics in Integrative, Alternative, and Complementary Therapies–Patient Version (PDQ®)

 One large survey reported on the use of complementary therapies in cancer survivors.
 The therapies used most often were prayer and spiritual practice, relaxation, faith and spiritual healing, and nutritional supplements and vitamins.
 CAM therapies are used often by children with cancer, both in and outside clinical trials.
 CAM therapies have been used to manage side effects caused by cancer or cancer treatment.

-This complementary and alternative medicine summary gives a brief description of CAM therapies found in PDQ Cancer Information Summaries or Fact Sheets from the National Cancer Institute (NCI).
+This cancer information summary gives a brief description of integrative, alternative, and complementary therapies found in PDQ Cancer Information Summaries or Fact Sheets from the National Cancer Institute (NCI).
 Links are included to take you to the specific PDQ summary or NCI Fact Sheet for more information about each topic.
 See NCI's Office of Cancer Complementary and Alternative Medicine for links to other resources.

 Acupuncture is a part of traditional Chinese medicine used in China and other Asian countries for thousands of years.
 In patients with cancer, acupuncture is usually used to relieve symptoms, treat side effects of therapy, and improve quality of life.
 It may help the immune system work better, control nausea and vomiting caused by chemotherapy, and relieve cancer pain.
 Acupuncture may treat weight loss, anxiety, depression, insomnia, poor appetite, and gastrointestinal symptoms (constipation and diarrhea).